sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 > **Note:** Detailed versions of these case studies, including the full context and interpretation, are available in [Case Studies.md](Case%20Studies.md).

 ## Skills Demonstrated
+### Technologies & Tools
+- SQL
+- Microsoft SQL Server
+- SQL Server Management Studio (SMSS)
+- Power BI
+- DAX
+- GitHub
+- Microsoft Excel

+### Technical Skills
+- Data Cleaning & Transformation
+- Relational Data Modelling
+- KPI Development
+- Interactive Dashboard Development
+- Data Visualisation

+### Analytical Skills
+- Business Analytics
+- Financial Analysis
+- Data Storytelling
+- Trend & Correlation Analysis
+- Investment Efficiency Analysis
+- Problem Solving

+This project demonstrates the ability to collect, transform, analyse and communicate data through an end-to-end business analytics workflow, from SQL data preparation through to interactive Power BI dashboard development and insight generation.

 ## Limitations
+- **Transfer fees only:** The analysis considers transfer expenditure but does not include player wages, signing bonuses, agent fees or other operating costs that contribute to total squad investment.
+- **Accounting treatment:** Transfer spending is analysed using total transfer fees and does not account for Profitability and Sustainability Rules (PSR) or the amortisation of transfer fees over player contracts.
+- **Transfer fees as a proxy for value:** Transfer fees do not necessarily reflect a player's long-term contribution or overall value to a club.
+Factors such as player development, fitness and injuries can significantly influence performance after a transfer.
+- **External factors:** League performance is influenced by many variables beyond transfer spending, including injuries, managerial changes, tactical approaches and fixture difficulty.
+- **Three-season sample:** The analysis covers the 2023/24–2025/26 Premier League seasons.
+A longer time horizon may reveal different trends and reduce the influence of unusual seasons.
+- **Custom metric scope:** The Transfer Value Efficiency metric evaluates league points relative to transfer spending.
+While useful for comparing investment efficiency, it does not capture every aspect of club performance or long-term financial sustainability.

 ## Future Improvements
+Potential future improvements include:

+- Incorporate player wages, signing bonuses and agent fees to provide a more comprehensive measure of squad investment.
+- Incorporate *Profitability and Sustainability Rules (PSR)* and transfer fee amortisation to better reflect the financial impact of transfers.
+- Expand the analysis to additional Premier League seasons to identify longer-term trends.
+- Extend the project to other European leagues for cross-league comparison.
+- Include advanced football metrics (e.g. Expected Goals (xG), possession statistics and defensive performance) to provide additional context beyond league points.
+- Develop predictive models to estimate future league performance based on transfer activity and historical trends.